 EVERYBODY LOVES GOOD BREAD.
 Am I right?

-If you love a soft warm, right out of the oven bread, then this focaccia bread recipe is a definite must try.
-Not only is the focaccia itself amazingly delicious, but the fresh rosemary, garlic, and tomatoes also give it a ton of flavor.
-The combination is fabulous.
 When it comes out of the oven finish it with an extra drizzle of fragrant olive oil and a sprinkle of sea salt.
 The olive oil gives the top of the bread a beautiful sheen, and the finishing sprinkle of salt adds that extra touch of crunch and saltiness on your palette.

 For the most part, in my day-to-day diet, I generally try to avoid grains, especially the gluten-y kind.
 I don’t have a gluten allergy, but I feel better when the majority of my food is more about lean protein and veggies.
 I do notice that if I eat wheat flour regularly, my joints tend to feel a little less flexible.

 Some bread is worth it!
 You know what I mean, right?

 I have no problem having some bread if it’s so good that I feel like the splurge is well worth it.

 This focaccia is one of those times.
 But be warned, it’s one of those recipes that if you make it it’s going to disappear.
 So make sure you aren’t the only one home.

 The focaccia bread is especially addictive if you’re dipping it in a lovely olive oil.
 This bread makes a perfect appetizer to bring to a party.
 Not only is it gorgeous, everyone loves it!
 And you will seem like a five-star artisan baker.